gohugoio/hugo/examples/blog/content/post/another-post.md

 +++
 ```

 This flexibility also extends to your site's global configuration file.
-You're free to use any format you prefer, simply
+You're free to use any format you prefer::simply
-name the file `config.yaml`, `config.toml`, or `config.json` and go on your merry way.
+name the file `config.yaml`, `config.toml` or `config.json`, and go on your merry way.

 JSON Example
 ------------